An efficient encoder-decoder architecture with top-down attention for speech separation: Results

 \subsection{Comparisons with state-of-the-art methods}

 We conducted extensive experiments to quantitatively compare speech separation performance of our proposed TDANet with some existing speech separation models on three datasets.
 The results are shown in Table~\ref{table:allmodel}.
-We selected some typical models that have shown good separation performance, including BLSTM-TasNet \cite{luo2018tasnet}, Conv-TasNet \cite{luo2019conv}, SuDoRM-RF \cite{tzinis2020sudo}, DualPathRNN \cite{luo2020dual}, DPTNet \cite{Chen2020}, Sepformer \cite{subakan2021attention}, and A-FRCNN \cite{hu2021speech}.
-SuDoRM-RF contains two variants with good performance, suffixed with 1.0x and 2.5x, indicating that these variants consist of 16 and 40 blocks, respectively.
+We selected some typical models that have shown good separation performance, including BLSTM-TasNet \citep{luo2018tasnet}, Conv-TasNet \citep{luo2019conv}, SuDORM-RF \citep{tzinis2020sudo}, DualPathRNN \citep{luo2020dual}, DPTNet \citep{Chen2020}, Sepformer \citep{subakan2021attention}, and A-FRCNN \citep{hu2021speech}.
+SuDORM-RF contains two variants with good performance, suffixed with 1.0x and 2.5x, indicating that these variants consist of 16 and 40 blocks, respectively.
 A-FRCNN has a suffix ``16" denoting that the model is expanded 16 times at the macro level.
 LRS2-2Mix is the newly proposed speech separation dataset in this paper, so none of these models reported results on this dataset.
-We trained and tested these models using the Asteroid Toolkit \cite{Pariente2020Asteroid} to obtain the missing results.
-This toolkit is under MIT license.

 \textbf{Separation performance}.
 TDANet obtained competitive separation performance with much lower complexity than previous SOTA models on the three datasets (see Table~\ref{table:allmodel}), clearly demonstrating the importance of top-down attention for the encoder-decoder network.
 On the LRS2-2Mix dataset, TDANet lost only 0.3 dB SI-SNRi in separation performance but with only 8\% of number of parameters compared to Sepformer, one of previous SOTA models.
 On the other two datasets, TDANet also obtained competitive results compared to previous SOTA models.